 In other words, the potential $25,000 Tesla EV (or the budget Tesla model) would not be called “Model 2” if/when it comes out.
 We still don’t know if the project has a definitive name within Tesla itself, but we do know that Tesla would rather avoid being sued by Ford over something as simple as a name.
 Like Model E, Model 2 is also a name Ford has used in the past.

-It’s worth noting that some commentators refer to the $25,000 as the Tesla Model Q thanks to a rendering by Instagram’s CarForce247 (not an official Tesla design).
-Still others refer to the $25,000 Tesla the “Baby Tesla” based on the assumption that it will be the smallest Tesla offered.
+It’s worth noting that some commentators refer to the $25,000 Tesla as the Tesla Model Q thanks to a rendering by Instagram’s CarForce247 (not an official Tesla design).
+Still others refer to the $25,000 Tesla as the “Baby Tesla” based on the assumption that it will be the smallest Tesla offered.

 While we recognize that Tesla doesn’t have a name for this project, we’ll be referring to the $25,000 Tesla car as the Model 2 through the rest of this article to stay consistent with common media use.